IanHopkinson/ihutilities/README.md

 # TODO

+* Build_cache should allow you to easily calculate total run time
 * Unhelpful error message in do_ETL if we ask for a database in a folder which does not exist
 * Support for "resume" in ETL framework
 * Document functions with a docstring (prepare for Sphinx, even if we don't use it now https://pythonhosted.org/an_example_pypi_project/sphinx.html).
 Start with configure_db